christianpflugradt/Passbird/README.md

 `e` exports all Eggs to a file `passbird-export.json` in the directory passed on program start

 `i` imports all Eggs from a file `passbird-export.json` expected in the directory passed on program start - please note that this will potentially overwrite all Passwords in your database if there are any matching Eggs!

-## Migrating from 2.x.x to 3.x.x

-In 2.x.x Passbird was known as PwMan3.
-As part of the rebranding the file names have changed.
-Everything else remains compatible:
-- `pwman3.jar` has been renamed to `passbird.jar` - if you use a script or alias to start the program, make sure you update it accordingly
-- `PwMan3.yml` has been renamed to `passbird.yml`
-- `PwMan3.ks` has been renamed to `passbird.ks`
-- `PwMan3.pw` has been renamed to `passbird.pw`
-- import and export will generate / expect a file named `passbird-export.json` now

 ## <a name="faq"></a>Frequently Asked Questions